BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/salmonellapipeline/documentation_salmonella.md

 SeqSero2 has two modes:

 - the 'K-mer' mode, available for both FASTQ and FASTA input.
-- the 'Allele' mode, only available for FASTQ input (but not long reads).
+- the 'Allele' mode, only available for FASTQ input (but not for ONT reads).

 The 'K-mer' mode with FASTA input is executed for every input type, because every input type starts from or yields an assembly.
 The following parameters are used: